json-api/json-api/format/index.md

     "relationship URL").
 This URL allows the client to directly manipulate the relationship.
 For example, it would allow a client to remove an `author` from an `article` without deleting the `people` resource itself.
-  * A `"related"` member, whose value is a related resource URL, as defined above.
+  * A `"related"` member, whose value is a related resource URL, as defined below.
 * A `"data"` member, whose value represents "resource linkage" (defined below).
 * A `"meta"` member that contains non-standard meta-information about the relationship.

 A relationship object that represents a to-many relationship **MAY** also contain pagination links under the `"links"` member, as described below.

+A "related resource URL" provides access to the resources targeted by the relationship.
+When fetched, it returns the related resource object(s) as the response's primary data.
+For example, an `article`'s `comments` relationship could specify a URL that returns a list of comment resource objects when retrieved through a `GET` request.

+A related resource URL **MUST** remain constant even when the relationship (the set of referenced resources) mutates.
+That is, the response from a related resource URL always reflects the current state of the relationship.

+If present, a related resource URL **MUST** be a valid URL, even if the relationship isn't currently associated with any target resources.

 Resource linkage **MUST** be represented as one of the following: